openshift/enhancements/enhancements/single-node/aos-sno-pair.md

 **Failure Conditions Tests** - Bad inputs during setup, both nodes failing, etc.
 ### Graduation Criteria

+**Note:** *Section not required until targeted at a release.*

+Define graduation milestones.

+These may be defined in terms of API maturity, or as something else.
+Initial proposal should keep this high-level with a focus on what signals will be looked at to determine graduation.

+Consider the following in developing the graduation criteria for this
+enhancement:
+- Maturity levels - `Dev Preview`, `Tech Preview`, `GA`
+- Deprecation

+Clearly define what graduation means.
 #### Examples

 #### Dev Preview -> Tech Preview